omi82/Pizza_Sale_Data_Analysis/README.md

-# Pizza Sale Data Analysis
+# SQL Pizza Sale Data Analysis

 This project involves analyzing pizza sales data using SQL queries to uncover valuable insights.
 The analysis includes various queries to provide a comprehensive understanding of sales patterns and trends.